unbounce/styleguide/README.md

 0. Use Unix-style line endings. (*BSD/Solaris/Linux/OSX users are covered by default, Windows users have to be extra careful.)

-0. Keep lines shorter than 80 characters.
+0. Keep lines 90 characters wide or less.

 ##2.
 Comments